 How long does the average Blue Mountains tour last?

 Tours are usually run for between 9-10 hours.
-Most tours leave the city by 8.30 am and return about 6 pm – between 9-10 hours is the typical tour duration.
+Most tours leave the city by 8.30 am and return about 6 pm.

 What is the difference between the small group tours and the larger tour buses?